basho-labs/little_riak_book/en/05-app-guide.md

 ### Normalization

-Normalizating data is generally a useful approach in a relational database, but unlikely to lead to happy results with Riak.
+Normalizing data is generally a useful approach in a relational database, but it is unlikely to lead to happy results with Riak.

-Riak lacks foreign keys constraints and join operations, two vital parts of the normalization story, so reconstructing a single record from multiple objects would involve multiple read requests; certainly possible and fast enough on a small scale, but not ideal for larger requests.
+Riak lacks foreign key constraints and join operations, two vital parts of the normalization story, so reconstructing a single record from multiple objects would involve multiple read requests.
+This is certainly possible and fast enough on a small scale, but it is not ideal for larger requests.

-Imagine the performance of your application if most of your requests involved a single read operation.
-Preparing and storing the answers to queries you're going to ask later is a best practice for Riak.
+In contrast, imagine the performance of your application if most of your requests involved a single read operation.
+Much faster and predictably so, even at scale.
+Preparing and storing the answers to queries you're going to ask for later is a best practice for Riak.

 See [Denormalization] for more discussion.